-Tarrona is one of the world’s major continents, second only to Celaphania and slightly larger than the uninhabited Frozen Continent far to the south.
-Currently, there are fifteen recognized nations on Tarrona, counting the island of Kharam, but dozens of barbarian nations are located in the frozen north and speckled throughout the more remote areas.
-Tarrona is divided by the Carsovian Mountains, which creates four distinct political regions: the Dark Kingdoms in the north, the Desert Kingdoms in the south, the Ultic lands in the west, and the Antarish lands in the east.
+Tarrona is one of two major continents, second only to Celaphania and slightly larger than the Frozen Continent far to the south.
+Currently, there are sixteen recognized nations on Tarrona, counting the island of Kharam, but dozens of barbarian nations are located in the frozen north and speckled throughout the more remote areas.
+Tarrona is divided by the Carsovian Mountains which creates four distinct political regions: the Dark Kingdoms in the north, the Desert Kingdoms in the south, the Ultic lands in the west, and the Antarish lands in the east.

-The Summer Sea, once called the Cerúnn Sea (Ultic for summer), is a larger inland sea on the western side of Tarrona.
+The Cerunn Gulf, once called the Cerúnn Sea (Ultic for “summer”), is a larger inland sea on the western side of Tarrona.
 The sea is quite shallow, being only 50 fathoms (300 feet) deep on average, and 20 fathoms (120 feet) along the coastal regions, with depths reaching 200 fathoms (1200 feet) in some trenches.
-As a result, the sea is much warm than other seas, and the water is surprisingly clear.
-The Summer Sea features countless bays, coves, and lagoons, and fishing villages speckle its rocky shores.
+As a result, the sea is much warmer than other seas, and the water is surprisingly clear.
+The Cerunn Gulf features countless bays, coves, and lagoons, and fishing villages speckle its rocky shores.
 The largest bays are the Beryl Bay and the Gambassu Bay.

 Bay of Antaria

-Once known as the Great Eastern Bay, the Bay of Antaria is in fact another inland sea, similar to the Summar Sea in the west.
-However, it was traditionally referred to as a bay due to its wide mouth opening into the Vast Sea.
-It is so named after the great kingdom of Antaria which once dominated the region.
-Today, the Kaldea controls much of the Bay of Antaria, and has renamed the bay on their own maps.
+Once known as the Great Eastern Bay, the Bay of Antaria is another inland sea, similar to the Cerunn Gulf in the west.
+It is so named after the great kingdom of Antaria, which once dominated the region, and was traditionally referred to as a bay due to its wide mouth opening into the Vast Sea.
+Today, the Kaldea controls much of the Bay of Antaria, and has renamed the bay on their own maps as “The Great Bay.”

-It is in this forbidding region that factions of vampiric blood-barons have for centuries warred with one another and against rival sorcerers and warlords.
+It is in this forbidding region that factions of vampiric blood-barons and rival sorcerers have for centuries warred with one another.
 But it is the common people living here who have paid the ultimate price for these long and bloody wars.
 The Senti people, native to the region, were long ago displaced, though many still remain and struggle to survive in the evil shadow of these splintered, jagged mountains.
-With the formation of the Grand Imperium, the feud between blood-barons has drawn to an uneasy peace.
-Now the factions have turned their hateful gaze south, and, having joined the kingdom of Darmania, add their dark legions to the armies of Kendes and Kaldea.

 Farther north than the Carsovians lie the frigid Boreal Mountains, also known as the Mountains of Fire and Ice.
-This stretch of mountains marks the beginning of the arctic tundra of Tarrona, beyond which begins the desolate polar ice sheet.
-These mountains are volcanic, and, although there have been no recent eruptions, some continue to smolder.
-The smoldering volcanoes being skirted by great glacial walls is both an awesome and a terrifying sight.
-The region is home to countless bands of nomads and war tribes, both human and Ogrim.
+This mountain range marks the beginning of the arctic tundra of Tarrona, beyond which begins the desolate polar ice sheet.
+These mountains are volcanic, and while there have been no recent eruptions, some continue to smolder.
+The region is home to countless bands of nomads and war tribes, both human and Ogrum.
 Trolls also live in the mountains, but being solitary by nature are far less of a threat than the marauding war-bands.
-The Grand Imperium has managed to bring some measure of order to the far northern lands of Tarrona, and many war-chiefs have allied themselves to Kendes and Kaldea.
-Barbarians, Ogrim, trolls, and goblins have now joined the ranks of the Imperial army as irregular soldiers and mercenaries.

 The Ethenwold is a dense forest region east of the Falkshires in a lowland area that catches much of the runoff from both the Falkshire Mountains and the southern extent of the Carsovian Mountains.
 Only a few small rivers course their way beyond the Ethenwold to feed the scrubland plains between the Ethenwold and the Ruballi Desert, and fewer still trickle into the Ruballi itself.

 The Ethenwold has always been a wild and savage land, even at the height of Antaria’s power.
-It is overrun with wild beasts and aberrant creatures, including basilisks, dire wolves, bristlebacks, and tusked bears.
-The Ethenwold is also home to brigands and outlaws, who have plagued the merchant roads between Bryland and the Baronies of Ambricar for hundreds of years.
+It is overrun with wild beasts and aberrant creatures, including barghests, dire wolves, bristlebacks, and tusked bears.
+The Ethenwold is also home to brigands and outlaws who have long plagued the merchant roads between Bryland and the Baronies of Ambricar.

 Stone Valley of Kharam

 The most immediate feature of the Stone Valley is the Canyon of the Sun, through which the Haptmur river flows during the “wet” season (the rest of the year it is dry).
 As impressive as the canyon is, with its wind-carved towers of stone, rainbow-colored rock faces, and wide-open expanses, this is not the most remarkable place of interest in the valley.
-Throughout the region are countless hot water springs, geysers, sulfur lakes, and towering mineral deposits.
-Most of the springs are not suitable for bathers—the springs are quite toxic, and the water is so hot it could kill a man—but the springs are quite beautiful, coming in a variety of colors from deep blue to green to yellow and red.
-Bubbling-hot mud pits are also common throughout the area.
-Corundum crystals are abundant here, and many of the rocks contain these valuable crystals, which contributes to the wealth of Kharam’s ruling families.
+Corundum crystals are abundant here, and many of the rocks contain these and other valuable crystals, which contributes to the wealth of Kharam’s ruling families.
 Unsurprisingly, the people of Kharam have long held the Stone Valley to be sacred.

-The Taldacarn Caverns are located in the wet lowlands south of the Cadairen Mountains in the hinterlands west of the plains of Phana.
+The Taldacarn Caverns are located in the wet lowlands south of the Parridon Mountains in the hinterlands west of the plains of Phana.
 Here, and throughout an area spanning some 400 square miles, are numerous sinkholes, caves, and deep caverns.
 Many of the sinkholes are hundreds of feet across and hundreds of feet deep and are so old that they are now filled with trees and vegetation.
 Some, however, are much newer, and others are known to have formed only a few hundred years ago.
 It is believed that the sinkholes formed as a result of ancient underground rivers that chewed out the limestone bedrock of the region.
-The earth is also unstable and frequented by minor earthquakes.
-A large quake will sometimes cause an already weakened cavern to collapse, after which the hole will either fill with water or, if drained into smaller caverns and tunnels, will eventually fill with vegetation.

-The 400-mile area of sinkholes is remarkable enough to make this place a natural wonder, but it is also one of the largest known underground cavern systems in the world (Elderdeep is the largest by far, but the truth is that no one has explored either cave system in its entirety).
+The 400-mile area of sinkholes is remarkable enough to make this place a natural wonder, but it is also one of the largest known underground cavern systems in the world (Elderdeep is the largest, but the truth is, no one has explored either cave system in its entirety).
 At least 100 people have vanished over the past 50 years while exploring the caves, and reports of ghosts and specters are unusually high in nearby villages.
 Floating spots and strange colors have been observed in and around the sinkholes before or after a minor quake, spawning many superstitions, stories, and legends in the region.